JavidGlyv/JavidGlyv/README.md

 <h1 align="center">Hi 👋, I'm Javid</h1>

-I'm a 23 years old Data Science Researcher based in Strasbourg, France.
-I'm pursuing my master's in Data Science and Artificial Intelligence at UFAZ university and working as Data Science Researcher at ICube Laboratory.
-I had worked as a developer in the past and have good knowledge of programming.
-Have knowledge in the development field.
-I have soft skills as a quick learner, multitask performer, and team player.
-I'm skilled in Python, SQL, C#, statistics, some machine learning algorithms, and strong programming background.

-I believe that machine learning can support any company in any area at any time.

 ## 🔗 Connect with me
 <a href="https://www.linkedin.com/in/cavidqlyv" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedIn-%2312100E.svg?&style=for-the-badge&logo=linkedIn&logoColor=white" /></a>
 <a href="https://twitter.com/cavidqlyv" target="_blank"><img alt="Twitter" src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" /></a>

 ## ⚡Technologies